2021 Top Cybersecurity Trends

 SolarWinds

-Washington DC’s worst cybersecurity hack, SolarWinds Orion, has company executives around the world-shaking in their loafers.
-Cyber experts believe there are simply not enough skilled workers to track down all the destruction done to business and government networks.
+Washington DC’s worst cybersecurity hack, SolarWinds Orion, has company executives around the world shaking in their loafers.
+Cyber experts believe there simply aren’t enough skilled workers to track down all the damage done to business and government networks.

-Politico: From the President of Microsoft, SolarWinds Orion hack was the most powerful and sophisticated cyber-attack ever!!!.
+According to Microsoft’s President, the SolarWinds Orion hack was the most powerful and sophisticated cyberattack ever.

-Bruce Schneier, a cyber expert and Harvard fellow states, “We have a serious problem.
+Bruce Schneier, a cyber expert and Harvard fellow, states, “We have a serious problem.
 We don’t know what networks they are in, how deep they are, what access they have, what tools they left.”
-The only way to know these infected networks are clean, “to burn it down to the ground and rebuild it.”
+The only way to know these infected networks are clean is to burn it down to the ground and rebuild it.”

 Three cybersecurity trends have emerged since the SolarWinds attack.

 1. Microsoft was one of the prime recipients of the mayhem created by SolarWinds.
-According to authorities, hackers capitalized on the limitations in the authentication architecture of the software giant and its protocols.
+According to authorities, hackers exploited limitations in the software giant’s authentication architecture and protocols.
 Microsoft has since rebuilt the vulnerabilities and taken issue with the government’s insistence that more could have been done.

 2. Cyber Insurance premiums have surged 29% since 2020.
-Policies for cyber attacks have been around for a lot longer than most people realize.
+Policies for cyberattacks have been in place for a lot longer than most people realize.
 In 1997, AIG wrote the first cyber insurance policy.
-With cyber-crime increasing dramatically since SolarWinds, premiums for cyber insurance have risen approximately 11% annually with no signs of slowing.
+Since the SolarWinds incident, cybercrime has increased dramatically, and cyber insurance premiums have risen approximately 11% annually, with no signs of slowing.

 3. The cloud, with advanced services and advantages for remote work, has skyrocketed the targets for attackers.
-After SolarWinds, assaults on cloud applications have increased and look to extend their torrid pace well past 2021.
-Misconfigured cloud settings were a significant cause of breaches in 2020 at an average cost of over $4 million to the enterprise.
+Following SolarWinds, attacks on cloud applications have increased and are expected to continue at a torrid pace well past 2021.
+Misconfigured cloud settings were a significant cause of breaches in 2020, resulting in an average cost to the enterprise of over $4 million.

 Callout 3- side lock icon -Solar Winds-with three trends listed.